 Eastern Illinois University is among your best bets if you want to study Health & Physical Education.
 This is a tremendous selection for students who opt for the charms of a quaint college town.

-For graduates who would like to carry on after earning a bachelor's degree, Eastern Illinois University has grad programs available.
 Due to its dedication to superior educational standards and an annual price of $17,834, Eastern Illinois University is an excellent bang for your buck.
+Every year, approximately 72.0% freshman students get a scholarship, with the average amount being $4,384.
 Get a better idea of what student life at EIU is like by viewing some campus videos.